Section 194Q Of Income Tax Act

 What is Section 194 Q of Income Tax Act

-Section 194Q is a section that relates to TDS on the purchase of goods.
+Section 194Q is a Section that relates to TDS on the purchase of goods.
 The Central Board of Direct Taxes (CBDT) introduced 194Q TDS on July 1, 2021.
-According to this section, the buyers who purchase goods from a seller are liable to deduct tax at the source.
+According to this Section, the buyers who purchase goods from a seller are liable to deduct tax at the source, subject to various conditions.

-194Q TDS applicability is based on the buyer’s gross receipts, total sales and turnover.
-The idea behind the introduction of this section is to keep track of the high amount of transactions without leveraging the GST amount.
+194Q TDS applicability is based on the buyer’s gross sales or annual turnover and the value of the goods purchased.
+The idea behind introducing this Section is to track a high volume of transactions without leveraging the GST amount.

-Following are the essential details related to section 194Q.
+The following are the essential details related to Section 194Q:

 Parameter Details